0x4r1f/demo/README.md

-# demo
+# Demo
-This is create for fun
+This is create for testing repository.